jakartaee/specifications/authentication/_index.md

 summary: "Jakarta Authentication defines a general low-level SPI for authentication mechanisms, which are controllers that interact with a caller and a container's environment to obtain the caller's credentials, validate these, and pass an authenticated identity (such as name and groups) to the container."
-description: "Jakarta Authentication defines a general low-level SPI for authentication mechanisms, which are controllers that interact with a caller and a container's environment to obtain the caller's credentials, validate these, and pass an authenticated identity (such as name and groups) to the container."
+description: "Find all releases of the Jakarta Authentication specification which defines a general low-level SPI for authentication mechanisms in Jakarta EE."
 seo_title: "Jakarta Authentication Specification | Jakarta EE"
 #<!--.................0123456789.123456789.123456789.123456789.123456789.123456789-->
 summary_sixty_char: "Low-level container SPI for authentication mechanisms"